“When the eyes say one thing, and the tongue another, a practiced man relies on the language of the first.”― Ralph Waldo Emerson

 It is important to listen to a speaker with an open mind.
 To listen beyond the spoken words, listen to what is being said without getting filtered by your own prejudices, beliefs, fears, and anxieties.
 For that, it is important to give up any opinions, judgments, fear, and insecurities you might have about yourself, the other person, or the relationship.

-If you are angry, irritated, or fearful about a person or a situation, it will be difficult to pay attention and listen effectively.
+If you are angry, irritated, or fearful about a person or a situation, it will be difficult to pay attention and listen effectively to the nonverbal cues.
 For example – do not go into a meeting thinking about how someone is always late, or unreliable, or aggressive.

 Once you judge someone, it becomes difficult to comprehend their viewpoint or their motive.
 By being non-judgemental, you will have a better understanding of the events or circumstances.
 As a result, you will be able to understand not just their words but also their concerns and desires.
 This will help you make better decisions.